-If you were to google “leadership” you’d find a whopping 333,000,000 results (well, at the date of this post at least).
+If you were to google “leadership” you’d find a whopping 333,000,000 results (well, at the date of this post in February 2018 at least).
 Leadership Development is a whole industry in itself…and yet somehow, despite this huge amassed knowledge on the subject, we still have so many examples in the world where leaders have not met the expectations of their people, their stakeholders and often themselves.
 So, what can we learn from the Leadership industry in order that more people can lead where others have failed?
 Here are three top tips:

 Number One: Develop your self-awareness.
 Here’s a quick self-awareness test – ask yourself: ‘what does my team think about me?’
 This could be a team you lead, or a team you’re part of.
 If you’re not really sure and you’re just guessing at the answer, then it’s highly possible that you could uncover some blind spots here.
 Great leaders understand the impact they have on others; not just with their teams, but with everyone they come into contact with.
 Ever heard of ’emotional wake?’
 This is about acknowledging that everything, including every look, offhand remark, tone of your voice, leaves an impression on those around you.
 It’s up to you as to whether that impression is positive or negative.

 Number Two: Be honest with yourself.
 Start by asking yourself whether the relationship you have with your team members is as good as it could be.
 Can they talk openly with you?
 Do they trust you?
 Are you respected, feared or ignored?
 If you have regular team meetings, is there a good level of positive energy in the room, and a healthy amount of debate?
 If you’re not sure about some of these, then we could be back to blind spots.